Linda Bourdon, Ed.D., Licensed Clinical Psychologist

-Linda Bourdon, Ed.D.
-(Independence Child Therapy Services LLC) is a licensed clinical psychologist who specializes in working with children and their families.
-Dr. Bourdon conducts psychological and educational evaluations, child and family counseling sessions, and works with families to implement behavioral treatment programs for clients with various emotional and behavioral challenges and/or developmental disabilities.
-Dr. Bourdon has an extensive background in working with clients who have autism spectrum disorders in particular, in addition to learning disabilities, ADHD, and intellectual disabilities.
+Dr. Bourdon is a Licensed Clinical Psychologist who specializes in working with children and their families.
+She conducts psychological and educational evaluations, child and family counseling sessions, and works with families to implement behavioral treatment programs for clients with various emotional and behavioral challenges and/or developmental disabilities.
+Dr. Bourdon has an extensive background in working with clients who have autism spectrum disorders as well as learning disabilities, ADHD, and intellectual disabilities.
 Play therapy and cognitive behavioral methods are emphasized in her therapy sessions.
 Behavioral treatment programs are based on a philosophy of positive behavioral supports.
 Consultation services can be provided to schools and community agencies, and assistance is offered in developing IEPs and accommodation plans.
 More information is available at www.independencechildtherapy.com

 Independence Psychotherapy Services LLC